 - Year 7 and Year 9: 65 minutes

-The reading test is a comprehension-style assessment which assesses the ability to read, interpret and appropriately respond to a range of textual materials.
-Students are provided with a reading booklet which contains extracts of several text types that they will respond to in their answer booklet (containing both multiple choice and short answer questions).
+The reading test is a comprehension-style assessment that assesses the ability to read, interpret and appropriately respond to a range of textual materials.
+Students are provided with a reading booklet that contains extracts of several text types that they will respond to in their answer booklet (containing both multiple-choice and short-answer questions).

 DAY 3